unlock-protocol/docs/docs/tools/locksmith/authorization-strategy.md

 ---
-description: Understanding Locksmith's Authorized Request Approach
+title: Authorization Strategy
+description: >-
+  Understanding the authorization strategy of Locksmith, also known as the authorized request approach.
 ---

 # Authorization Strategy